 Our team works tirelessly to make sure people across Washington state have access to healthy food.

 Our statewide partners make the equitable distribution of nutritious food a reality.

 Be part of the team that is bringing equity to our food system.

-The mission of Northwest Harvest is leading the fight for hungry people statewide to have access to nutritious food while respecting their dignity and promoting good health.
+The mission of Northwest Harvest is growing food justice through collective action.
 Our vision is ending hunger in Washington.